(1) How do I create an AUTOINCREMENT field.

 An SQLITE_CORRUPT error is returned when SQLite detects an error in the structure, format, or other control elements of the database file.

 That said, there are a number of things that external programs or bugs in your hardware or OS can do to corrupt a database file.
-Details can be found in the discussions on the atomic commit and locking support in SQLite as well as in the mailing list archives.
+See How To Corrupt An SQLite Database File for further information.

 Depending how badly your database is corrupted, you may be able to recover some of the data by using the CLI to dump the schema and contents to a file and then recreate.
 Unfortunately, once humpty-dumpty falls off the wall, it is generally not possible to put him back together again.